Post

 Five details worth surfacing because they encode operational decisions you’d otherwise have to discover yourself:

-_CACHE_CONTROL = "public, max-age=31536000, immutable"header.
+• The _CACHE_CONTROL = "public, max-age=31536000, immutable" header.
 Comic pages never change once authored; the ingestion pipeline writes new keys for new versions rather than mutating existing ones.
 With these headers, browsers cache aggressively, the R2 CDN caches aggressively, and a repeat visitor pays almost no bandwidth on the second page of any episode.
-Theimmutabledirective in particular is what tells modern browsers “don’t even bother to revalidate.” - boto3 is imported lazily inside the constructor.
-The workshop’s default
+The immutable directive in particular is what tells modern browsers “don’t even bother to revalidate.”

-The uploads themselves don’t go through R2Storage.put at portfolio scale — they go through rclone, the open-source S3-compatible copy tool, because the ingestion pipeline runs locally and rclone copy is a one-liner that walks the entire data/images/ tree once.
+The uploads themselves don’t go through R2Storage.put at portfolio scale.
+They go through rclone, the open-source S3-compatible copy tool, because the ingestion pipeline runs locally and rclone copy is a one-liner that walks the entire data/images/ tree once.
 Two --exclude flags are doing real work and worth naming:

 1